 Four phases.
 Each triggered by contributor milestones — not calendar dates.
 We refuse the pattern of declaring decentralisation on day one and watching a small group accumulate control.
-Real decentralisation is not announced.
-It is achieved.

 There is a pattern in crypto that MyVanga refuses to follow.
 A project launches, declares itself decentralised, transfers governance to a DAO on day one — and then quietly watches as a small group of well-resourced early holders accumulates enough tokens to control every vote.
 That is not decentralisation.
 It is centralisation with extra steps.